For a printable version of the handbook, please click Here

 The primary duty of a CSS sophomore tutor in Economics, Government or History is to design an eight-week syllabus, conduct a weekly tutorial (discussion class), and read and comment on the student papers that come in at each tutorial.
 Each tutorial runs for an eight-week "trimester", then starts over again with different students; by the end of the second semester the syllabus has been taught three times, and all (normally 30 students) of the CSS sophomore class have taken the course.

-In September each tutorial group meets for an orientation session in conjunction with the CSS's general welcoming session (typically on the day before classes start), and the first tutorial sessions are held on the following Friday.
+In September each tutorial group meets for an orientation session in conjunction with the CSS's general welcoming session (often on the day Wesleyan classes start), and the first tutorial sessions are held on the following Friday.
 The first assignment is sent out to the students early in August.
+The first essay is due at the Week 1 tutorial meeting.

 In late October or early November one tutorial group finishes and another begins, and this happens again in February.
 The second tutorial sequence is interrupted by Winter Break, normally after Week 5, and resumes on the first Friday of the new semester.
 The last tutorial sessions are normally in the second week of April.